sqrl-lang/sqrl/website/source/counters/unique.md

 We include the number of risky countries it has been seen in inside the rule reason.
 Finally we mark the rule as fully rolled out, and set it to both block the action and apply a bad_credit_card label to the card that was used.

 ```
-LET NumRiskyCountries := countUnique(
-  Country BY CreditCard WHERE RiskyCountry LAST 5 DAYS);
+LET NumRiskyCountries := countUnique(Country BY CreditCard WHERE RiskyCountry LAST 5 DAYS);
-CREATE RULE MultiRiskyCountryCreditCard
-  WHERE NumRiskyCountries > 1
+CREATE RULE MultiRiskyCountryCreditCard WHERE NumRiskyCountries > 1
-  WITH REASON "Credit card was used in ${NumRiskyCountries} risky "
-              "countries in last 5 days.";
+  WITH REASON "Credit card was used in ${NumRiskyCountries} risky countries in last 5 days.";

 WHEN MultiRiskyCountryCreditCard
   blockAction(),